SoftwareAG/webmethods-microservicesruntime-samples/docker/jenkins/README_MSR_Docker.md

        sudo ./"SoftwareAGUpdateManagerInstaller20190930(LinuxX86).bin" --accept-license -d /opt/softwareag/sagsum103
        ```
    * Execute UpdateManagerCMD.sh from  /opt/softwareag/sagsum103/bin
    * Select option 9.
-Password Encryption, type Empower password to encrypt the password
+Password Encryption, type your Empower password to encrypt the password
    * Copy the encrypted password(lets say "abcdefgh") and replace empowerPwd as below format in sum.txt (if you follow above steps you would find sum.txt under *resources* folder)
        ```
        empowerPwd=abcdefgh